Male v.s. Female

 1. Independent - Females tend to want to be in control of the entire situation.
 They may come to their

 owner when they are seeking affection but will often move away when they have had enough.

 2. Stubborn - In many packs, a female is typically the Alpha dog.
 Female dogs crave more control of

 situations and are quick to respond to perceived challenges with fierceness.

 3. Territorial - Female dogs mark in the same way male dogs do.
-A spayed female may continue to mark
+A spayed female may continue to

-after they are neutered and the testosterone levels subside.
+shortly after they are neutered and the testosterone levels subside.